 New Snekkersten Waterworks

 The site of Snekkersten’s new waterworks enjoys a view across Snekkersten and the Øresund sound.
-The new waterworks is being created on high ground that slopes down towards Øresund, taking advantage of the terrain to incorporate the big clean-water tanks so that they not only appear smaller but also reflect the natural gravitational force of the water.
+The new waterworks has been created on high ground that slopes down towards Øresund, taking advantage of the terrain to incorporate the big clean-water tanks so that they not only appear smaller but also reflect the natural gravitational force of the water.

-The waterworks is organized into one technical wing and one visitors’ and staff wing.
+The waterworks are organized into one technical wing and one visitors’ and staff wing.
 The processing plant is symmetrically structured and located in a cubic building with Corten steel façades that tower over the low concrete wing.
-A large glazed section will be constructed facing the Øresund and overlooking the tanks, while water pumps along the façade and visible downpipes also contribute to the watery narrative.
+A large glazed section is facing the Øresund and overlooking the tanks, while water pumps along the façade and visible downpipes also contribute to the watery narrative.

-The new Snekkersten Waterworks is being built by Forsyning Helsingør.
-The building is being designed by Gottlieb Paludan Architects and the project realized as a turnkey contract in collaboration with Krüger A/S, CC Brun A/S and ISC Ingeniører A/S.
+The new Snekkersten Waterworks is built by Forsyning Helsingør.
+The building is designed by Gottlieb Paludan Architects and the project is realized as a turnkey contract in collaboration with Krüger A/S, CC Brun A/S and ISC Ingeniører A/S.

-The building and processing plant will be planned in 2018 and is scheduled for completion in 2019.
+The building and processing plant was planned in 2018 and was completed in 2020.